CumulusNetworks/docs/content/cumulus-linux-514/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 ```
 cumulus@switch:~$ nv set interface swp1 link speed 400G
-cumulus@switch:~$ nv set interface swp1 link auto-negotiate OFF
+cumulus@switch:~$ nv set interface swp1 link auto-negotiate off
 cumulus@switch:~$ nv config apply
 ```

-If you do not set a link speed for a port and set auto-negotiation ON, the switch advertises all supported speeds on the interface:
+If you do not set a link speed for a port and set auto-negotiation `on`, the switch advertises all supported speeds on the interface:

 ```
 cumulus@switch:~$ nv set interface swp1 link auto-negotiate on